Meet the Team

 Michael comes to BIT with over 20 years experience in building new revenue streams and strategic partnerships for advanced technologies in the datacenter, mobile, and streaming media industries.
 He is excited to combine his personal experience of being legally blind with his professional technology sales growth experience into his role at BIT.
 Michael will be focused on helping the organization exceed its goal of preparing and placing at least 10,000 blind individuals in meaningful careers.

 After growing up in Nebraska, Rebecca packed up her long white cane and moved halfway across the country to get a bachelor’s degree in Japanese from Georgetown University—and then halfway around the world to study abroad in Japan.
 After gaining some experience in the wholly unrelated fields of cane travel education and editing, she decided to apply the drive and creative problem-solving skills she developed from that diverse background to attending BIT’s Salesforce Academy.
 She is now one of the Salesforce consulting team’s certified admins, working to improve the efficiency of BIT’s org and to help other nonprofits develop their own instances of Salesforce to meet their unique needs.
-Since joining the team, she has helped pioneer BIT’s in-house paid internship program, applying her passion for education to helping candidates gain Salesforce work experience.
-She also provides web accessibility UX feedback from the perspective of a screen reader user.
+Since joining the team, she has helped pioneer BIT’s in-house paid apprenticeship program, applying her passion for education to helping candidates gain Salesforce work experience.

 Outside of work, Rebecca enjoys reading, linguistics, knitting, and various nerdy hobbies like tabletop board games.
 When the weather’s nice, she likes to canoe, hike, or go for tandem bike rides with her family.
 When it’s less nice, she can often be found curled up with a cozy blanket and a mug of her favorite tea or coffee.

-Ertay lives in North Macedonia and is BIT’s first international employee.
-He has a software engineering background and has graduated from the University of Information Science and Technology “Saint Paul the Apostle” in Ohrid.
-After losing his sight in 2018 and adjusting to using technology with a screen reader, he joined BIT’s Salesforce Admin course and became a certified Salesforce Administrator in May 2021.
-He is now part of the Delivery Team that builds and maintains our clients’ Salesforce orgs.
-When he’s not working with our clients, he spends his time in the BIT Academy as an instructor introducing our students to the Salesforce platform.
+Ertay resides in North Macedonia and is the first international employee of BIT.
+He has a background in software engineering and received his degree from the University of Information Science and Technology “Saint Paul the Apostle” in Ohrid.
+Despite losing his sight in 2018, Ertay has successfully adjusted to using technology with a screen reader.
+He joined BIT’s Salesforce Admin course and became a certified Salesforce Administrator in May 2021, followed by acquiring the Salesforce Platform Developer I certification in December of 2021.
+Ertay now serves as a Project Lead on the Delivery Team, where he is responsible for building and maintaining our clients’ Salesforce Orgs.

-During his free time, he enjoys playing board games with his friends, listening to audio books while he is indoor rowing, and working on improving his home theater whenever he can.
+In his free time, Ertay enjoys playing board games with his friends and listening to audio books while indoor rowing.
+He also likes to work on improving his home theater setup whenever he gets the chance.

 Elise Barlow is an Academy Instructor and Certified Salesforce Administrator who splits her time between teaching our academy students and working with the project team on clients’ needs.
 Elise joined BIT in June 2022 after falling in love with the culture and mission of the company in substantial employment for individuals with vision loss.